 Is a Kindle or Nook practical on this trip?

-A Kindle or Nook is fantastic for this trip, but if you wish to take it up on the mountain you will certainly need to recharge it once in a while using a personal solar charger.
+Yes, but if you wish to take it on the trek you will certainly need to recharge it once in a while using a personal solar charger.
 We recommend downloading all of your desired books before arriving in Peru.